1. COVID-19 Vaccine Administration Clinic (Spokane, WA)

 Foundational Community Supports (FCS) is also referred to as Initiative 3 of the Healthier Washington Medicaid Transformation.
 FCS helps our most vulnerable beneficiaries get and keep stable housing and employment, in support of their broader health needs.
 This program provides housing and employment case management to Medicaid patients with a history of mental illness or substance use disorder.
 See this video which shows how the program helps homeless people.

-We partner with the City of Pasco to provide outreach services to citizens that have been identified as over-using high cost services, such as hospital, ED and emergency medical services.
+We partner with the Pasco and Richland Fire Departments to provide outreach services to citizens that have been identified as over-using high-cost services, such as hospital, ED and emergency medical services or needing social services.
 Our team coordinates services that help them stabilize and lead healthier lives.

 The State Hospital Discharge and Diversion (SHDD) Program is a collaboration between the Aging and Long-term Support Administration (ALTSA) and Eastern and Western State Hospitals to provide increased discharge and diversion options for clients residing at those institutions.
 As part of that effort, the Governor’s Opportunity for Supportive Housing (GOSH) has contracted directly with Consistent Care Support Services to provide housing search and tenancy support services for individuals wishing to live independently.
 These are intensive services that pull together various community supports and resources to help support the transition for people choosing independent housing.